The Minor in Food Science & Management strives to promote active learning and develop students’ understanding of this particular field.

 - recognize the knowledge underlying business, when it comes to the food service industry,

-- implement the acquired knowledge and skills to establish food establishments and to develop food safety systems, and
+- implement the acquired knowledge and skills to establish food establishments and to develop food safety management systems, and

 For a Minor in Food Science & Management, students must complete a minimum of 20 credits, distributed as follows: